C NVERSING WITH DEATH

 What is Conversing with Death?

-I founded Conversing with Death (CD) back in 2013 and after fifteen years of experience with hospice patients, personal experience and years of specialized training.
-The mentoring program is both educational and spiritual, applying western psychotherapy ideas to the existential struggles we all face.
-This carefully structured system is much more promising than the typical, shallow claims of 'knowing' we're going to die.
+I founded Conversing with Death (CD) back in 2013 and after fifteen years of experience with hospice patients, personal experiences of loss and years of specialized training.
+The mentoring program is both educational and spiritual, applying western psychotherapeutic ideas to raw existential struggles we all face.
+This carefully structured system honors actual changes that accompany aging and illness than the many shallow claims of 'knowing' we're going to die.

 How does Conversing with Death do this?

-CD uses a set of imaginal and simulated exercises to bring out a felt sense experience.
-While counter intuitive, CD believes in facing our fears, because by looking into our final breath--whenever it does come--we can reduce the element of surprise that surfaces near end of life and increase the chances of a more peaceful ending
+CD uses imaginal and simulated exercises to bring out a felt sense experience.
+While counter intuitive, CD believes in facing our fears, because by looking into our final breath--whenever it does come--we can reduce the element of surprise that often surfaces near end of life care.

 Where can we find these exercises?